hasnainnaeem/Product-Manager/README.md

 # Product Manager
  A responsive product managing website with admin, buyer and seller panels created using node.js (express) on server-side and jquery on client-side.
-It was created whilst learning node.js (~15 hours spent and 5 cups of coffee were consumed).
+It was created from scratch whilst learning Express.JS & Pug. (~15 hours spent and 5 cups of coffee consumed).
  ### Implemented Features
+- [x] Authentication system.
+Cookies and sessions are used to prevent access to admin, buyer and seller panels without authorization.
 - [x] Admin(s) can add, delete and view users.
 - [x] Sellers can add, edit, delete and view products.
 - [x] Buyer can view the products.
-- [x] Cookies and sessions are used to prevent access to admin, buyer and seller panels without authorization.
 - [x] XSS and no-sql injections are considered (not thoroughly) whilst adding data entered by user to database.
 - [x] Jquery and AJAX are used to communicate with the server-side for dynamic experience.
 - [x] Responsive and elegant design.